-We are interconnected: online social networks when we communicate with each other, gene and protein interaction networks within us, traffic networks when we drive, trading and economic networks when we purchase, and the omnipresent cell phones!
+We are interconnected: online social networks when we communicate with each other, gene and protein interaction networks within us, traffic networks when we drive, trading and economic networks when we purchase, and the omnipresence of cell phones!
 These interconnections often depend on and result in the generation of large amounts of data.
 Preparing the first generation of professionals capable of analyzing, controlling, and modeling such empirical networks with large datasets in order to understand their fundamental unifying principles, with the ability to apply these principles to the design of more efficient and robust networks is the central theme of this IGERT.

 The scientific world has experienced two significant paradigm shifts in recent years.
-The first involves the adoption of ‘Big Data’-driven discovery in diverse disciplines, ranging from biological and engineering to social sciences and psychology.
+The first involves the adoption of ‘Big Data’-driven discovery in diverse disciplines, ranging from biology and engineering to social sciences and psychology.
 The second is the clear understanding that the study of networks should not be isolated from the study of the processes that are connected by these networks and the large amounts of data derived and generated by them.
 Until recently, networks and data management were studied, modeled, and developed in isolation.
 Science and engineering have now embraced a systems approach that captures the fact that the interconnections between individual units, the very network itself, affect the behavior of a system much more than the individual components do.
 Spurred by this system-level view, Network Science has emerged as a scientific discipline that examines commonalities across diverse physical or engineered networks such as information networks, biological networks, and social networks.
-As defined by the National Research Council, Network Science is “the study of network representations of physical, biological, and social phenomena leading to predictive models of these phenomena.”

 Our IGERT program establishes an interdisciplinary graduate program in Network Science involving faculty and graduate students in seven departments: Computer Science (CS), Communication, Ecology, Evolution & Marine Biology (EEMB), Electrical & Computer Engineering (ECE), Geography, Mechanical Engineering (ME), and Sociology.
 The emphasis areas include computational methods that advance data-enabled science and engineering (scalable algorithms and Cyberinfrastructure), dynamics and control, social networks, and biological networks.